cran-task-views/MissingData/MissingData.md

 -   *Preference models*: Missing data in preference models are handled with a composite link approach that allows for MCAR and MNAR patterns to be accounted for in `r pkg("prefmod")`.
--   *Administrative records / Surveys*: `r pkg("fastLink")`
-    provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information.
+-   *Administrative records / Surveys*: `r pkg("BIFIEsurvey")` is a very general package that contains tools for survey statistics and that can handle multiply imputed datasets.
+More specifically, `r pkg("fastLink")` provides a Fellegi-Sunter probabilistic record linkage that allows for missing data and the inclusion of auxiliary information.
 -   *Bibliometry*: `r pkg("robustrao")` computes the Rao-Stirling diversity index (a well-established bibliometric indicator to measure the interdisciplinarity of scientific publications) with data containing